T-Lab-CUHKSZ/VAR/README.md

 ### SAGA-A4

 SAGA-A4 extends the attack into a fixed four-turn narrative progression without adversarial attacker-model feedback or per-target optimization.

-## Acknowledgement

-We thank the anonymous reviewers, Area Chairs, Senior Area Chairs, and Program Chairs for their constructive feedback.

 ## Citation